Ellen Corkrum: Pleads guilty to fraud in USA

-On 18 August 2021- VanPelt (aka Corkrum) to committing a more than $6 million USD fraud in USA, specifically involving defrauding of the USA's Paycheck Protection Program (PPP).
+On 18 August 2021- VanPelt (aka Corkrum) to committing a more than US$6 million fraud in USA, specifically involving defrauding of the USA's Paycheck Protection Program (PPP).

 The case has been investigated by the Federal Bureau of Investigation (FBI) and the Federal Housing Finance Agency Office of Inspector General.
 The Assistant U.S. Attorney, Christopher J. Huber (Deputy Chief of the Complex Frauds Section), and Department of Justice Trial Attorney Chris A. Wenger prosecuted the case.

 According to Acting U.S. Attorney Erskine, the charge and other information presented in court: VanPelt (aka Corkrum), using both her names, submitted six false and fraudulent PPP loans between 27 April 2020 and 17 June 2020.
 The amounts requested in the six loans totalled $7,943,591.50, of which $6,017,066.50 was disbursed.

 Sentencing

-Sentencing for VanPelt (aka Corkrum) is scheduled for 4 January 2022, at 10:00 a.m., before U.S. District Judge Mark H. Cohen.
+Sentencing for VanPelt (aka Corkrum) was scheduled for 4 January 2022, at 10:00 a.m., before U.S. District Judge Mark H. Cohen.